YouhuiBai/blog/source/_posts/index.md

 ---

 ## About Me
+I am an assitant researcher at the School of Computer Science, University of Science and Technology of China.
+My research interests lie in various topics related to computer systems such as distributed LLM training and inference systems, LLM algorithm and system co-design technology, large scale GNN computing frameworks and etc, particularly in improving performance and easy-of-use of the above mentioned systems.

-I am a Principal engineer of [HUAWEI company](https://www.huawei.com/) at Theory Lab of 2012 Labs, and working on the research of large scale DNN training and inference systems.
+Before joining USTC, I was a principal engineer of [HUAWEI company](https://www.huawei.com/) at Theory Lab of 2012 Labs, and working on the research of large scale DNN training and inference systems.

-Before joining the HUAWEI, I received my PhD degree in computer science from [Advanced Data Systems Lab (ADSL)](http://adsl.ustc.edu.cn/), [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/) under the supervision of [Yinlong Xu](http://cs.ustc.edu.cn/2020/0828/c23235a460084/page.htm) and [Cheng Li](http://staff.ustc.edu.cn/~chengli7/index.html).
+In 2021, I received my PhD degree in computer science from [Advanced Data Systems Lab (ADSL)](http://adsl.ustc.edu.cn/), [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/) under the supervision of [Yinlong Xu](http://cs.ustc.edu.cn/2020/0828/c23235a460084/page.htm) and [Cheng Li](http://staff.ustc.edu.cn/~chengli7/index.html).
 During my PhD study, I work closely with [Cheng Li](http://staff.ustc.edu.cn/~chengli7/index.html), [Feng Yan](https://www.cse.unr.edu/~fyan/index.html) and [Ruichuan Chen](https://www.ruichuan.org/).
 I obtained my B.S degree at USTC too.

-My research interests lie in various topics related to computer systems such as distributed ML systems, LLM algorithm and system co-design technology, large scale graph processing systems and etc, particularly in improving performance and easy-of-use of the above mentioned systems.

 ## News
+- Jun 18, 2025: Join the CS department of USTC !!
+- May 16, 2025: HATA is accepted by [ACL 2025](https://2025.aclweb.org/program/find_papers/)
 - Jan 5, 2025: 大禹治水攻关特等奖，华为公司
 - Dec 10, 2024: BigMac is accepted by [AAAI 2025](https://aaai.org/conference/aaai/aaai-25/main-technical-track/)
 - Jul 07, 2024: 创新先锋一等奖，中央研究院，华为公司